 Drinking in Paris is not just about wine.
-Ask an industry professional for the most exciting drink in town, and they'll point you to a cocktail.
-Ask Natasha Torres, head bartender at at The Standard, East Village, in NYC about her favorite drinking city, and she'll direct you to the best cocktail bars in Paris.
+Ask an industry professional what the most exciting drink in town is and they'll point you toward a cocktail.
+Ask Natasha Torres, head bartender at in NYC's The Standard, East Village, about her favorite drinking city, and she'll direct you to the best cocktail bars in Paris.

 PARIS – The first time I went to Paris was in college, and while I wasn't as into the cocktail scene then, I was inescapably drawn to the city.
-Years later, after becoming a bartender, I went back for vacation with industry friends to bartend at a Fashion Week party.
-We explored the bar scene with a Parisian who took us to her favorite spots.
-Paris began taking mixed drinks seriously around 2007, when a handful of guys who called themselves the Experimental Group launched the .
+Years later, after becoming a bartender, I went back for vacation with some industry friends to bartend at a peer's Fashion Week party.
+We explored the bar scene with a Parisian friend who took us to all her favorite spots.
+Paris began taking mixed drinks seriously around 2007, when a handful of men calling themselves the Experimental Group launched the .
 Since then, bar by bar, Paris — Montmartre and Pigalle especially — has proved to be a welcoming place for lovers of elevated mixed drinks.
-It has become my favorite place to imbibe.
-Especially at these spots.
+It has since become my favorite place to imbibe.

 10 Rue Frochot; +33-1-48-78-74-58

 The South Pigalle watering hole caters to my soft spot for tiki bars.
-The bartenders are decked out in flower shirts and drinks served in kitschy glassware shaped like shells and volcanoes.
-Dirty Dicks used to be hostess bar (see: the name) and is incredibly playful.
-It's a good spot to hit if you're looking for a fun scene with folks who don't take themselves too seriously.
+Think bartenders decked out in flower shirts and drinks served in kitschy glassware shaped like shells and volcanoes.
+Dirty Dicks actually used to be hostess bar (see: the name) and is incredibly playful.
+It's a good spot to hit up if you're looking for a fun scene with folks that don't take themselves too seriously.

 7 Rue Frochot; +33-9-80-72-98-83

-This place is known for flying over specialties from the U.S. to mimic the offerings of an American bar, like hot dogs and pickles.
-The atmosphere is convival and laid-back; the drinks — like Ticket de Metro (made with Olmeca Altos tequila blanco, Campari, thyme honey, mint, lemon, and blonde ale) — are high-quality and unpretentious.
+This place is known for flying over specialties from the U.S. to mimic the offerings of an American bar, going so far as to serve hot dogs and pickles.
+The atmosphere is convival and laid-back; the drinks — like Ticket de Metro (Olmeca Altos tequila blanco, Campari, thyme honey, mint, lemon, and blonde ale) — are high-quality and unpretentious.

 1 Rue Commines; +33-1-42-77-98-37

 It's rare to find a cocktail bar where the quality of food matches the level of the drinks list.
-Le Mary Celeste, which is known for its serious selection of small plates, is an appealing exception, where you can pair a decadent vegetable dish with a top-notch cocktail like Springtime Lunch (Plantation Rum Original Dark, crème de cacao, lemon, and Brooklyn IPA).
+Le Mary Celeste, which is known for its serious selection of small plates, is an appealing exception.
+Enjoy a decadent vegetable dish while sipping on a top-notch cocktail, like the appropriately named Springtime Lunch (Plantation Rum Original Dark, crème de cacao, lemon, and Brooklyn IPA).

 52 Rue de Saintonge; +33-1-42-74-41-28

-Frequently considered one of the world's best, the secret lounge is accessible through an unmarked door in the back of an unsuspecting taco shop that serves some of the best traditional Mexican food in the city (a feat in itself).
-The cocktail menu pays homage to pre-Columbian Latin America with exceptional concotions like bourbon with fernet, passionfruit mousse, and orange bitters (Colombia) and hazelnut-butter-infused cachaça with lime, falernum, and barbecue syrup (Brazil).
+Frequently considered one of the world's best, the secret lounge is accessible through an unmarked door in the back of an unsuspecting taco shop, which serves some of the best traditional Mexican food in the city (a feat in itself).
+The cocktail menu pays homage to pre-Columbian Latin America with exceptional concotions like bourbon with fernet, passion fruit mousse, and orange bitters (Colombia) and hazelnut-butter-infused cachaça with lime, falernum, and barbecue syrup (Brazil).

 60 Rue Charlot; +33-1-42-71-19-32

-One of the first cocktail bars to make a name for itself in Paris, Little Red Door not only has amazing drinks but also really beautiful, cozy, and comforting interiors.
-Accessible through — well, you guessed it — a little red door, this spot doesn't keep an extensive menu, making it an ideal spot to interact with the bartenders to have them craft a custom drink that suits your style.
-The friendly staff is on top of their game, poised to help drinkers explore flavors and tastes ... through alcohol.
+One of the first cocktail bars to make a name for itself in Paris, Little Red Door not only has amazing drinks but really beautiful, cozy, and comforting interiors.
+Accessible through — well, you guessed it — a little red door, this spot doesn't keep an extensive menu and is prime for interacting with the bartenders to have them craft a custom drink that suits your style.
+The staff is friendly and on top of their game.
+It's an exploration of flavors and tastes ... through alcohol.

 Le Baton Rouge